leric2/GROMORA-harmo/documentation/main.md

 CAUTION: switch cases inside functions should be avoided because it would be painfull to edit them all when a new instruments is added (or a new spectrometers for instance).

+## Error handling
+Standard way of dealing with error with is to use warnings for "unexpected conditions" and errors for "fatal problems" which will stop the retrievals.